switchsetter/CleaningDataCourseProject/codebook.md

-##Variables:
+##Output of run_analysis.R:

 ####Subject
-	 identifies the subject who performed the activity for each sample.
      Range is from 1 to 30.
+	 Identifies the subject who performed the activity for each sample.

 ####Activities
 	 WALKING